Before you go

-It’s required, and it’s the right thing to do to help stop the spread of the virus.
+It’s required, and it’s the right thing to do.
 Make sure it covers your nose and mouth.
 If you've forgotten your mask, we'll have some available at station booths.
 You can also purchase a mask from PPE vending machines that we're testing in 10 stations.

 Give yourself space.